james-t-larson/neutral-times-api/taskell.md

 - Add tests for Prompt model
 - bin/brakman should be added to my over commit hook.
     > This is to make sure that it doesn't fail security checks in the actions
+- When updating a prompt it should set sentiment and usage to back to 0